 Jump to:

-One year while I was working, my husband and kids went on a berry picking excursion.
-And since Saskatoon berry season had (sadly) already ended, I ended up an over supply of black currants.
+Once a year, my husband and kids went on a berry-picking excursion.
+And since Saskatoon berry season had (sadly) already ended, I ended up with an oversupply of black currants.
 "Bring home LOTS is what you said", chirped my loving family.
-Yeah, but that's when I thought they were Saskatoon berry picking...
+Yeah, but that's when I thought they were Saskatoon berry-picking...

-- red chili sauce or red pepper jelly
+- Red chili sauce or red pepper jelly.
+This lends a sweet and spicy flavor!

 📖 Variations